samzhab/verify_telebirr_telegram_bot/README.md

 4. Replace `YOUR_BOT_TOKEN` in the `.env` file with your actual bot token.

-5. Create logs and qr_codes folders
+5. Create logs, data, telebirr_confirmations, and qr_codes folders

 6. Run the bot: `ruby verify_telebirr_bot.rb`